 “The first million is the hardest.”
 Berrey, circa 1920

 Long before Elon Musk became a household name, he was telling people about his dream of one day going to Mars.
 Just about everyone ignored his hyperbole.
 Then he succeeded in launching the first privately manufactured rocket into orbit around earth.
 Now, he is considered a genius.
-Today, his words capture the ears of millions.
-He is quoted.
-His success altered the perceptions of everyone.

 This is why it is so important to never quit on your dreams.
 When you persevere and finally break through to realize your first success, it’s a game changer.
 You gain instant credibility and the ears of those around you.
 You change everyone’s perception of you.
 And this makes future success so much easier.